Child’s Pose (Balasana) In Yoga

 Now let’s look at some tips for beginners on how to get into Childs Pose properly.

-First off, start by getting comfy on all fours (like when playing with kittens).
-You want your big toes touching but your knees should be wide apart.
+First off, start by getting comfy on all fours.
+Like when playing with kittens.

 Once you feel ready to come out of Child’s Pose, slowly press back up to your hands and then straighten up onto your knees again.